-Students join faculty on research in areas such as Turbulence, Optics, and Surface Science.
+Students join faculty on research in areas such as Astronomy, Turbulence, Optics, and Surface Science.
+They have controlled telescopes remotely (such as the NASA IRTF in Mauna Kea, Hawaii and the VLA in Soccoro, New Mexico), analyzed data from ground-based telescopes and satellites, and modeled volcanoes on other planets, the pulsation of variable stars, and star formation in other galaxies.
 The fluid dynamics lab is a student designed facility for geophysical dynamics experiments as well as analysis of oceanic and atmospheric flow observations.
 Students have worked on a variety of laser and optical experiments, including light scattering, optical tweezers, and quantum optics.
 Recent surface science work has featured the development and construction of a Scanning Tunneling Microscope to investigate atomic-scale surface features and phenomena.